 After graduating Justin remained in Cambridge as a Post-Doctoral Research Fellow with Professor Davies, focusing on the role of learning in coevolution.
 In particular, they studied how learning affects behavioural strategies in brood parasite-host systems.
 In Cambridge he also took on senior teaching posts at three Colleges (Kings College, Darwin College, and Murray-Edwards College) and a Research Fellowship at Darwin College.
 You can visit his old Cambridge web site here.

 In 2010 he returned to Australia as a Visiting Fellow at the ANU, working with Professor Rob Magrath, before moving to Queensland, to join the Centre for Tropical Biodiversity and Climate Change at James Cook University.
-Here he worked as an ARC Senior Research Fellow on the impacts of extreme events on biodiversity until January 2014.
-He currently retains his affiliation with James Cook University as an Adjunct Senior Research Fellow.
+Here he worked as an ARC Senior Research Fellow on the impacts of extreme events on biodiversity until January 2014, when he commenced as a Senior Lecturer in Animal Ecology at the Hawkesbury Institute for the Environment at Western Sydney University.